projects-coco/coco/README.md

 [Spring Batch](https://spring.io/projects/spring-batch)
 ----------------------

-you can use SpringBatch by @CocoBatchApplication
+You can use SpringBatch by @CocoBatchApplication

 ```kotlin
 @CocoBatchApplication